easy guitar backing tracks

-You can download a free backing track and the handouts that go with it to try our resources for youself so that you can find out first hand how they can work for you
+You can just click the link to download a free backing track and the handouts that go with it so that you can try our resources for yourself to find out how they could work for you

 Hear a short section of the backing track